intel-analytics/ipex-llm/docs/readthedocs/README.md

 This is the repositary for BigDL documentation, which is hosted at https://bigdl.readthedocs.io/en/latest/
 ## Local build
 ### 1. Set up environment
-To build BigDL documentation locally for testing purposes, it is recommended to create a conda enviroment with specified Python version:
+To build BigDL documentation locally for testing purposes, it is recommended to create a conda environment with specified Python version:

 ```bash
 conda create -n docs python=3.7